trokas/ai_primer/_sources/README.md

 ### Option 2.
 Google Colab

-Colab is good and popular free option, but is less flexible than Paperspace and has slightly different Notebook flavor.
+Colab is a good and popular free option, but is less flexible than Paperspace and has a slightly different Notebook flavor.

 1. Go to [colab page](https://colab.research.google.com/).
 2. Press Open and provide GitHub path to *ipynb* file you want to work with.